 Results

-Introduction

 In this chapter the results of the analyses conducted in this study are presented.
 First section covers the outcome of the methods that were used for the dataset preprocessing.
 In the second section the performance of the churn prediction models tested in this study is presented and analyzed in a greater depth.
 In the last section the models are analyzed to verify the hypotheses about the direction of the influence of predictors on the customer churn.

 5.1 Results of the pre-modeling phase